NirdAves/addpipe/README.md

 # Add Pipe
 ## Keybord bug: no pipe symbol on some Pruism Librem laptop keyboards
-The Add Pipe bash script is designed to correct the problem of no pipe symbol being recognized on certain Purism Librem laptops described here:<br>
+The Add Pipe bash shell script is designed to correct the problem of no pipe symbol being recognized on certain Purism Librem laptops described here:<br>
 &#8226; https://forums.puri.sm/t/keyboard-layout-unable-to-recognize-pipe/2022<br>
 <br>
 The bug is that when pressing the pipe key (aka the backslash \ and bar key | ) the keyboard outputs are the less than < and greater than > sympbols.<br>